crimx/value-enhancer/README.md

 ## Why

-The goal of this lib is to bring reactivity to values like MobX but without the meta programming magic.
-It is explicit like RxJS but trimmed and simplified with the focus on value changes instead of async operations which resulted in much smaller codebase.
+The goal of this lib is to bring reactivity to values like MobX but without the implicit-cast magic.
+It is like RxJS but trimmed and simplified with the focus on value changes instead of async operations which resulted in much smaller codebase.

 ## Usage